Websoft9/docker-onlyofficecommunityserver/README.md

 ## Subscription

 We have publish ONLYOFFICE CommunityServer on major Cloud Platform, just [subscribe it](https://apps.websoft9.com/onlyoffice) you can deployment it automatically and get our Enterprise Support to ensure high availability of applications.

+What you get with a Enterprise subscription?

+* Knowledge: Answers and guidance from product experts
+* Support: Everything you need for technical support, e.g Enable HTTPS, Upgrade guide
+* Security: Security services and tools to protect your software

 ## Links